Rhinitis medicamentosa: Pathophysiology

 The pathophysiology of RM is unclear, although several mechanisms involving norepinephrine signaling have been proposed.
 RM is associated with histological changes that include: an increase in the number of lymphocytes and fibroblasts, epithelial cell denudation, epithelial edema, goblet cell hyperplasia, increased expression of the epidermal growth factor receptor, increased mucus production, nasociliary loss, inflammatory cell infiltration, and squamous cell metaplasia.

-Direct acting sympathomimetic amines, such as phenylephrine stimulate alpha adrenergic receptors, while mixed-acting agents, such as pseudoephedrine can stimulate both alpha and beta adrenergic receptors directly and indirectly by releasing norepinephrine from sympathetic nerve terminals.
+Direct acting sympathomimetic amines, such as phenylephrine, stimulate alpha adrenergic receptors, while mixed-acting agents, such as pseudoephedrine can stimulate both alpha and beta adrenergic receptors directly and indirectly by releasing norepinephrine from sympathetic nerve terminals.
 At first, the vasoconstrictive effect of alpha-receptors dominates, but with continued use of an alpha agonist, this effect fades first, allowing the vasodilation due to beta-receptor stimulation to emerge.

 2-Imidazoline derivatives, such as oxymetazoline, may participate in negative feedback on endogenous norepinephrine production.
 Therefore, after cessation of prolonged use, there will be inadequate sympathetic vasoconstriction in the nasal mucosa, and domination of parasympathetic activity can result in increased secretions and nasal edema.
 Evidence suggests that if oxymetazoline is used only nightly for allergic rhinitis (instead of more frequent dosage as may be directed on product label), it may be used longer than one week without high risk of rhinitis medicamentosa especially with use of intranasal steroid like fluticasone furoate.

 Treatment

 The treatment of RM involves withdrawal of the offending nasal spray or oral medication.
 Both a "cold turkey" and a "weaning" approach can be used.
 Cold turkey is the most effective treatment method, as it directly removes the cause of the condition, yet the time period between the discontinuation of the drug and the relief of symptoms may be too long and uncomfortable for some individuals (particularly when trying to go to sleep when they are unable to breathe through their nose).

+Patients who cannot stop intranasal decongestants abruptly may attempt a tapering method by discontinuing the spray in one nostril for one week.
+If nasal airflow improves on that side during this period, the patient can then discontinue use on the opposite side.
+In cases where this gradual withdrawal is insufficient, adjunctive treatments such as oral decongestants or antihistamines may be considered, tailored to the patient's clinical condition and under medical supervision.

 The use of over-the-counter (OTC) saline nasal sprays may help open the nose without causing RM if the spray does not contain a decongestant.
 Symptoms of congestion and runny nose can often be treated with corticosteroid nasal sprays under the supervision of a physician.
 For very severe cases, oral steroids or nasal surgery may be necessary.

-For RM caused by topical decongestants, there are anecdotal reports of persons having success by withdrawing treatment from one nostril at a time.

 A study has shown that the anti-infective agent benzalkonium chloride, which is frequently added to topical nasal sprays as a preservative, aggravates the condition by further increasing the rebound swelling.